 The difference between 6 percent and 7 percent doesn’t sound like much.
 But the difference between doubling your money in 12 years versus doubling your money in 10.3 years sounds a lot more significant.

-As a side note, the Rule of 72 assumes that your money “compounds annually” – a term which means that once a year, your interest gets added to your principal and the entire amount is reinvested.
+As a side note, the Rule of 72 assumes that your money compounds annually, meaning that once a year your interest gets added to your principal and the entire amount is reinvested.

 (Interest is the money you’ve earned; principal is the money you’ve started with.)

-The Rule of 72 is also a helpful tool to illustrate the power of compound interest – which Albert Einstein reportedly said is the “most powerful force in the universe.”
+The Rule of 72 is also a helpful tool to illustrate the power of compound interest.

 The Rule of 115

-For example, if your money earns an 8 percent interest rate, it will triple in 14 years (115 divided by 8 equals 14.3).
+For example, if your money earns an 8 percent interest rate, it will triple in 14 years and 5 months (115 divided by 8 equals 14.4).

 If your money earns a 5 percent interest rate, it will triple in 23 years (115 divided by 5 equals 23).

-Note that tripling your money is easier – in some respects - than doubling your money.
-If you’re earning a 5 percent interest rate, you’ll spend 14-and-a-half years trying to double it, but only an additional 9 years tripling it.
+Note that tripling your money is easier—in some respects—than doubling your money.
+If you’re earning a 5 percent interest rate, you’ll spend 14 years and 5 months trying to double it, but only an additional 8 years and seven months tripling it.

 Compound Interest Is Your Friend